Seven times Arsenal tried to ‘lowball’ clubs in the transfer market

-We’ve taken a look at the times Arsenal have lowballed clubs in the market, and how each scenario ended up unfolding.
+We’ve taken a look at some of the high-profile times Arsenal have lowballed clubs in the market, and how each scenario unfolded.

 1. Wilfried Zaha (2019)

-Palace’s talisman reportedly asked to be allowed to leave this summer in order to achieve his dream of playing European football.
-Zaha, who is an Arsenal fan, has been heavily linked to the Gunners.
-The Ivorian’s brother, Judicael, told Sky Sports News that it was Zaha’s ‘dream’ to play for Arsenal and that he hoped Palace would allow him to realise this.
+Palace’s talisman reportedly asked to leave last summer in order to achieve his dream of playing European football.
+Zaha, who is an Arsenal fan, was heavily linked to the Gunners and the Ivorian’s brother, Judicael, told Sky Sports News that it was Zaha’s ‘dream’ to play for Arsenal, and that he hoped Palace would allow him to realise this.

-Palace have been very firm in their stance for a year now: it will take a huge fee to prize the 26-year-old away from Selhurst Park.
+However, Palace were very firm in their stance and have been for years now: it will take a huge fee to prise the 27-year-old away from Selhurst Park.
 So when Arsenal tabled a bid of £40m, eyebrows were understandably raised.
-If one scratches beneath the surface, this bid becomes even more remarkable: reportedly spread over five years, Palace would receive just £6m this summer, given that Manchester United are entitled to 25% of whatever fee Zaha demands.
+If one scratches beneath the surface, this bid becomes even more remarkable: reportedly spread over five years, Palace would have received just £6m last summer, given that Manchester United are entitled to 25 per cent of whatever fee Zaha demands.

-Whether Arsenal even have the financial capabilities to sign Zaha is in doubt to say the least.
-Regardless, it appears Palace will not be bullied into selling their superstar and the Ivorian ultimately stayed on for another season under Roy Hodgson.
+Whether Arsenal even had — or indeed have — the financial capabilities to sign Zaha is certainly up for debate.
+Regardless, Palace were not bullied into selling their superstar and the Ivorian ultimately stayed on for another season under Roy Hodgson.

 2. Kieran Tierney (2019)

-Zaha is not alone in being the subject of some questionably low bids from the Gunners this summer.
-Arsenal have been fairly public in their interest in Tierney, with Celtic valuing the young left-back at £25m.
-For a player of his undoubted ability combined with his age, this seems like a very reasonable figure.
+Zaha was not alone in being the subject of some questionably low bids from the Gunners last summer.
+Arsenal were fairly public in their interest of Tierney, with Celtic, at the time, valuing the young left-back at £25m.
+For a player of his undoubted ability combined with his age, that seemed a very reasonable figure.